alexb997/design_patterns/Structural Patterns Exercises/FacadePatternExample/ReadMe.md

 3. **Create java files:**

-   *Create DVDPlayer.java, Projector.java, and SoundSystem.java in the src/subsystem directory.
+   *Create DVDPlayer.java, Projector.java, SoundSystem.java, and LightingSystem.java in the src/subsystem directory.
    *Create HomeTheaterFacade.java in the src/facade directory.
-   *Create Main.java in the src directory.
+   \*Create Main.java in the src directory.
-   *Create a README.md file in the root directory with the provided content.

 4. **Compile & run:**